wp-plugins/editorial-calendar/readme.txt

 You can use any CSS properties to change posts in the calendar based on the post category.

+= Can I change default post time or status when creating new posts? =

+The calendar allows you to create new posts.
+The default time for this new posts is 10:00 AM and the default status for this new posts is draft.
+You can change those values by specifying options in your blog.

+The `edcal_default_time` property controls the default time for new posts in the calendar.
+This value is in 24 hour time and you can change it by specifying the time in a format like `11:00`.

+The `edcal_default_status` property controls the default status for new posts in the calendar.
+The allowed values are `draft`, `future`, and `pending` for the statuses of `Draft`, `Scheduled`, and `Pending Review` respectively.
+This value will only be used if the current user doesn't have access to change that status.
+For example, if you're an author then you can't use a default status of `pending` since you aren't allowed to publish posts.

 == Screenshots ==

 1. The calendar integrates seamlessly into the WordPress administration console